Kingdom of Aboh

 The Aboh Kingdom, also known as the Kingdom of Abo, was a kingdom in the Niger Delta region, Nigeria.
-Its capital, Aboh was located in present-day Delta State, and was founded by Obi Essumei Ukwu.
+Its capital, Aboh is located in present-day Delta State, and was founded by Obi Essumei Ukwu.
 Due to being situated along the lower Niger River, Aboh served as a center in political and commercial matters between the 17th and 19th century.
 The kingdom peaked under Eze Obi Ossai, having reached its zenith under his rule, becoming a major trading power where it acted as a middleman in the trans-Atlantic slave trade and later the palm oil trade.